NxPKG/khulnasoft-docs/content/radar/investigate/network-layer-attacks.md

 }
 ```

-We can also conclude that the distribution of network layer attacks coming from Singapore  — or, more accurately, reaching Cloudflare's data center located in Singapore — differs quite a bit from the worldwide distribution.
-At those times, the distribution of network layer attacks clearly favors [TCP](https://www.cloudflare.com/learning/ddos/glossary/tcp-ip/).
+We can also conclude that the distribution of network layer attacks coming from Singapore  — or, more accurately, reaching Khulnasoft's data center located in Singapore — differs quite a bit from the worldwide distribution.
+At those times, the distribution of network layer attacks clearly favors [TCP](https://www.Khulnasoft.com/learning/ddos/glossary/tcp-ip/).

 For more information refer to the [API reference](/api/operations/radar-get-attacks-layer3-timeseries-by-bytes) for this endpoint.